-- approving and monitoring compliance with policies governing the APA's relationship with other stakeholders and the communities in which the APA operates; and - approving and monitoring compliance with environmental, employment, occupational health and safety policies, and other legislated matters.
+- approving and monitoring compliance with policies governing the APA's relationship with other stakeholders and the communities in which the APA operates; and - approving and monitoring compliance with policies which enable the APA to comply with its legal and regulatory obligations.

-5.5 Ethics & Governance
+5.5 Ethics and Governance

-- actively promoting ethical and responsible decision-making; - approving and maintaining the APA Code of Conduct to guide its Directors, employees and contractors necessary to maintain confidence in the APA's integrity; - monitoring the effectiveness of the system of accountability for unethical practices. - Initiating a Board evaluation program and follow-up action to deal with issues arising - arranging for directors to attend courses, seminars and participate in development programs as the Board deems appropriate - Ensuring, through the Board committees and others as appropriate, compliance obligations and functions are effectively discharged
+- actively promoting ethical and responsible decision-making; - approving and maintaining the APA Code of Conduct to guide its Directors, employees, and contractors necessary to maintain confidence in the APA's integrity; - monitoring the effectiveness of governance practices and the system of accountability for unethical practices; - initiating a Board evaluation program for both the Board as a whole and individual Directors, and follow-up actions to deal with issues arising; - arranging for directors to attend courses, seminars and participate in development programs as the Board deems appropriate; and - establishing and overseeing the powers and functions of Board sub-committees to ensure compliance obligations and functions are effectively discharged.

-5.6 Oversight of financial, operational and capital management
+5.6 Oversight of financial, operational, and capital management